NVIDIA Corporation

 Foreclosure:

-Defense of the Member in an action to foreclose on the Member’s primary residence (where Member has resided or intends to reside twenty-seven (27) weeks or more per year.)
+Defense of the Member in an action to foreclose on the Member’s Primary Residence.

 Tax Audit: